shakao/skillmap-game-of-life/activity1.md

 ## 🕹️ Play the game

-Open the game window to take a look at the Game of Life and **🕹️ try it**
+Open the game window to take a look at the Game of Life evolve.
+Try button **A** to pause and unpause.
+Use button **B** to step through one generation at a time.

 When you're ready to continue, click into the instructions tab again!

-Here we see a grid of cells, black is 'alive' and white is 'dead' and cells next to one another can 'see' each other.
+Here we see a grid of cells, colored cell is 'alive' and black is 'dead' and cells next to one another can 'see' each other.
 Observe the game to see the rich patterns evolve in time.
-Try button **A** to pause and unpause.
-When paused you can use button **B** to step through one generation at a time.

 [TODO:Gif of the situation][See a penta-decathlon, a glider and a gun which eventually hits the pentadecathlon. ]

 ## Rules

-This world evolves in time by only **three rules** crafted to make lifelike behavior.
+This world evolves in time by only **three rules** 📜 crafted to make life like behavior.

-In the next few steps, you will see how three rules 📜 can create lifelike evolution, and how missing any of these rules leads the simulation to break down.
+In the next few steps, you will see how three rules can create life like evolution, and how missing any of these rules leads the simulation to break down.